 What’s the difference between a learning difficulty and a disability?

 Generally, learning difficulties do not affect the general intelligence (or IQ) of an individual.
-A learning disability is a condition which affects the learning and intelligence of an individual across all areas of life.
-For example, dyslexia is classed as a learning difficulty, as it only affects the individual’s ability to process information.
-Whereas, Down’s syndrome is classed as a learning disability.
+A learning disability is a condition that affects the learning and intelligence of an individual across all areas of life.

 When a person has a learning disability, it means they may find it harder to learn life skills than other people.
 The problems themselves may vary for each individual, but generally include aspects such as learning new things, communication, reading, writing, or personal care.
 The severity of learning difficulties can also vary.
 A person with mild disabilities can mean they are able to live independently with minimum support.
 More severe disabilities may need 24-hour care and help to perform daily tasks and life skills.